ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.vis-inventwo/README.md

 ## Changelog / Änderungsprotokoll

+### 1.3.7
+- Fixed problem with navigation on touchscreens

 ### 1.3.6
 - Added set state option for navigation
 - Fixed problem with datapoints without config